freekrai/freekrai.github.io/reading.md

 		<div class="fin">~&bull;~</div>
 		<article class="shelf">
 			<p class="book-wrap"><a href="http://amzn.to/1ejdakT"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2014/02/Screenshot-2014-02-02-16.43.04.png" class="book"></a></p>
-			<h2><a href="http://amzn.to/1ejdakT">Being Geek: The Software Developer`s Career Handbook</a></h2>
+			<h2><a href="http://amzn.to/1ejdakT">Being Geek: The Software Developer's Career Handbook</a></h2>
 			<p class="book-author"><span>by:</span> Michael Lopp</p>
-			<p>As a software engineer, you recognize at some point that there`s much more to your career than dealing with code.
+			<p>As a software engineer, you recognize at some point that there's much more to your career than dealing with code.
 Is it time to become a manager?
 Tell your boss he’s a jerk?
 Join that startup?
 Author Michael Lopp recalls his own make-or-break moments with Silicon Valley giants such as Apple, Netscape, and Symantec in Being Geek &#8212; an insightful and entertaining book that will help you make better career decisions.</p>
 			<p><a href="http://amzn.to/1ejdakT" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>